 What If I Don’t See File Extensions on My Files?

 If file extensions are not showing for you in Windows, they’re easy enough to turn back on.
 In any File Explorer window, just head to View > Options > Change folder and search options.
-In the Folder Options window, on the View tab, disable the “Hide extensions for known file types” check box.
+In the Folder Options window, on the “View” tab, uncheck the “Hide extensions for known file types” box.

-File extensions do not show up in macOS by default.
+File extensions do not show up on Macs by default.
 The reason for this is that macOS doesn’t really use extensions the same way that Windows does (and we’ll talk about that more in the next section).

-You can make macOS show file extensions, though, and it’s probably not a bad idea to do so.
+You can make your Mac shows file extensions, though, and it’s probably not a bad idea to do so.
 With Finder open, just head to Finder > Preferences > Advanced, and then enable the “Show all filename extensions” check box.

 How Do macOS And Linux Use File Extensions?